maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: You have to think about fundraising.
 This is not a Cooper thing; it’s a fundraising thing.
 People give you money because they have a goal.
 To get a building named after them, to get their name on a plaque.

 DE MENIL: Well ostensibly, you know, people’s motivation would be not so self-interested, but rather to give money to a school because they believe in a school, or to a symphony or a museum because they think the work that symphony or museum is good… You develop relationships over time and eventually if you’re fortunate..
 Traditionally Cooper has not been successful in getting large donations.
 It’s a function of the composition of the board, of the development effort in general.
 Not so many years ago there was a new development director, and it’s a highly specialized job that involves a lot of effort and a very specific type of work.
 Presently we don’t have those “people that we know”; I’m sure you’ve heard the story that when the President asked the Mayor, the Mayor said “charge tuition, as much as you can”.
-As Mark explained, there’s a problem people have with contributing money to a school like this when there are families that can afford to play.
+As Mark explained, there’s a problem people have with contributing money to a school like this when there are families that can afford to pay.
 It’s a long distance from the origins when perhaps the greatest percentage of the student body couldn’t pay.
 The environment has changed significantly.
 But there aren’t the funds anymore.
 It’s fine to say “let’s reimagine”, but practically speaking, what would your reimagination be?

 ZULAIKHA: I’d like to shift the conversation because to ask a group of students with a very cursory knowledge might not be valuable.
 I can, at least, speak on behalf of Arch school in terms of what we do value, why, and what our fears are.
 One of the cornerstones of the Arch school is that the pedagogy is insulated from market trends, which preserves the principle of merit.
 How can you be sure that merit stays if you remove the scholarship, then?
 And how do you define what need-based is?